Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 Use New Cache Client with Backward Compatibility API

-It is recommended to upgrade NCache client software on your application and web servers because the newer client might come packed with some essential bug fixes.
+It is recommended to upgrade the NCache client software on your application and web servers because the newer client might come packed with any requested bug fixes.
 This process is extremely easy and seamless.
-That’s because the newer version of the client is backward compatible with the older version.
+That's because the newer version of the client is backward compatible with the older version.
 This compatibility lets your application to work with the newer client without noticing any change whatsoever.
-The best part about using Live Upgrades in your application is that it doesn’t require any code change or recompilation.
-You just need to upgrade the version of NCache client software and the rest is done for you automatically.
+The best part about using Live Upgrades in your application is that it doesn't require any code change or recompilation.
+You just need to upgrade the version of the NCache client software, and the rest is done for you automatically.

-To get detailed step-to-step instructions on how to use Live Upgrade feature to upgrade your NCache cluster, follow our documentation on Live Upgrade NCache Version.
+To get detailed step-by-step instructions on how to use the Live Upgrade feature to upgrade your NCache cluster, follow our documentation on Live Upgrade NCache Version.

 What to Do Next?